igorkulman/SwiftPascalInterpreter/README.md

 ### Interpreter

 The [Interpreter](PascalInterpreter/PascalInterpreter/Interpreter/Interpreter.swift) reads the AST representing the Pascal program from Parser and interprets it by walking the AST recursively.
-It can handle basic Pascal programs with declarations and arithmetics on integers and reals.
+It can handle basic Pascal programs.

 At the end of the Pascal program interpretation you can check the resulting memory state (see [unit tests](PascalInterpreter/PascalInterpreterTests/InterpreterTests.swift)) or print it in the Playground using `printState()`.